ethz-asl/mav_active_3d_planning/unreal_cv_ros/README.md

 ## simulation_manager
-This node is used to coordinate the full MAV simulation using gazebo as a physics engine and an unreal game for perception and collision modeling.
-It is used to coordinate simulation setup, monitor or supervise the unreal_ros vision pipeline and to produce simulation data.
+This node is used to launch the full MAV simulation using gazebo as a physics engine and an unreal game for perception and collision modeling.
+It is used to coordinate simulation setup and monitor or supervise the unreal_ros vision pipeline.

 ### Parameters
 * **ns_gazebo** Namespace of gazebo, including the node name.
 Default is '/gazebo'.
 * **ns_mav** Namespace of the MAV, which is expected to end with the actual MAV name.
 Default is '/firefly'.
-* **ns_planner** Namespace of the planner, including the node name.
-Default is '/firefly/planner_node'.
-* **delay** Additional waiting time in seconds before launching the planner to give everything time to settle.
-Default is 0.0.
 * **monitor** Set to true to measure the unreal vision pipeline's performance.
 Default is False.
 * **horizon** How many datapoints are kept and considered for the performance measurement.
 Only available if monitor is true.
 Default is 10.
-* **evaluate** Set to true to create simulation data and periodically store the voxblox map.
-Default is false.
-* **eval_directory** Where to create the data folder.
-This param is required to be set and point to an existing directory.
-Only available if evaluate is true.
-* **eval_frequency** Time between measurements in seconds ros-time.
-Only available if evaluate is true.
-Default is 5.0.
-* **ns_voxblox** Namespace of voxblox, including the node name.
-Only available if evaluate is true.
-Default is '/voxblox/voxblox_node'.

 ### Input Topics
 * **ue_raw_in** of type `unreal_cv_ros.msg/UeSensorRaw`.
 Output of the unreal\_ros\_client for performance measurements.
 Only available if monitor is true.
 * **ue_out_in** of type `sensor_msgs.msg/PointCloud2`.
 Output of the sensor model for performance measurements.
 Only available if monitor is true.

+### Output Topics
+* **simulation_ready** of type `std_msgs.msg/String`.
+After successful start of the pipeline publishes "Simulation Ready" to let other nodes start or handle the simulation.

 ### Services
 * **display_monitor** of type `std_srvs.srv/Empty`.
 Print the current monitoring measurements to console.
 Only available if monitor is true.